 Bring in experienced accounting resources that can immediately contribute

-The year-end close process requires timelines and meticulous attention to detail, but many companies don’t have enough bandwidth to maintain both.
+The year-end close process requires strict timelines and meticulous attention to detail, but many companies don’t have the bandwidth to maintain both.

-They also don’t have time to cross-train employees on accounting systems and processes, and they can’t risk the quality of their financial reports by delegating tasks to inexperienced temporary staff.
+Likewise, many companies don’t have time to cross-train employees on accounting systems and processes, and they can’t risk the quality of their financial reports by delegating tasks to inexperienced staff.

 Baker emphasizes the importance of bringing in accounting support that can make an immediate impact.

 “This is a time when companies are already resource constrained and have immense workloads, so they don’t have the capacity to spend a lot of time getting new resources up-to-speed.
-Having a team of consultants that are extremely tenured and experienced, who are able to jump in and quickly add value with limited direction, is a huge differentiator for us,” Baker said.
+Having a team of consultants that are extremely tenured and experienced, who are able to jump in and quickly add value with limited direction, is a huge differentiator,” Baker said.

 Year-end financial close can feel like a dark spot on the calendar for many accounting departments.
 This is especially true when a company’s processes and systems aren’t optimized, and its teams don’t have the support they need.

 Optimizing the financial close cycle by developing repeatable processes and reducing manual activities helps ensure that critical tasks are completed in a timely manner and talented team members remain engaged.